Even harder to fathom than the race itself is the amount of preparation that goes into ultramarathons...

 Ultras may still draw only a select group of runners, but the sport has grown noticeably in the last decade.
-The number of ultra finishes jumped from 23,535 in 2006 to 88,075 last year, according to UltraRunning Magazine.
+The number of ultra finishes jumped from 23,535 in 2006 to 88,075 in 2017, according to UltraRunning Magazine.
 The spike in popularity means more races, more racers, and more variety.

 Even with the new races popping up, there are still some classics.
 California’s Western States Endurance Run is a haul from Squaw Valley to Auburn, first attempted on foot by Gordy Ainsleigh in 1974 to prove that it was possible for a person to cover 100 miles in a single day (he finished in 23 hours and 42 minutes).
 In Colorado, the Leadville 100 takes runners through the heart of the Rocky Mountains, with elevations ranging from 9,200 to 12,620 feet.
 And then there are challenges like the Barkley Marathons, consisting of five 20-mile laps around Tennessee’s Frozen Head State Park—a route with 60,000 feet of elevation gain.
 Also known as the "The Race That Eats Its Young", of the forty runners who attempted the Barkley last year, Jared Campbell was the only finisher.